-Improve Well-Being in Nurses with Mindfulness
+Improve Empathy and Self-Compassion in College Students with Mindfulness

 By John M. de Castro, Ph.D.

-So, improve well-being in nurses with mindfulness.
+So, improve empathy and self-compassion in college students with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies